underpostnet/engine/src/client/public/nexodev/docs/references/LXD Management.md

 underpost lxd --init-vm k3s-control --control
 ```

-Runs `k3s-node-setup.sh` on the specified VM and initializes it as a K3s control plane node.
+Runs OS base setup and `k3s-node-setup.sh` on the specified VM, then initializes it as a K3s control plane node.

+**Note**: Engine source replication is no longer part of init.
+Use `--bootstrap-engine` as a separate step after init completes.

 ### Worker Node